Aish798/Screening-Tool/README.md

 is the one part of the integration I couldn't fully confirm without a live account to test against.

+## Shortlisting candidates

+Each of the top 10 results has a **"Mark as Shortlisted"** button.
+This is a real, deliberate action — nothing happens automatically:

+1. Clicking it asks you to confirm (since it changes an actual candidate's status in BambooHR).
+2. On confirmation, it looks up BambooHR's list of applicant statuses, finds the one containing "Shortlist", and updates that one candidate's application status to it.
+3. You'll see either a success message or a specific error right under that candidate's card.

+**This is the least-tested part of the tool.** BambooHR's public docs don't fully specify the exact request body this endpoint expects, so the first time you try it, if it fails, the error message shown will be BambooHR's own response — paste that back and it's usually a quick fix to the request shape in `worker.js` (`proxyUpdateStatus` and `shortlistCandidate`).
+Recommend testing on one low-stakes candidate first before relying on it for a real shortlist pass.

 ## Known limitations (v1)

 - **Resume downloads add real time.** Fetching and reading a resume per